 - November, 2011, Breastfeeding USA Board Member Norma Ritter authored article Breastfeeding USA: A New Educational Paradigm published in Hale Publishing Newsletter

 - September, 2011, Hale Publishing Newsletter Announcements highlights Breastfeeding USA

-In a little more than two years, Breastfeeding USA went from an idea to an incorporated entity which – thanks to the work and financial support of breastfeeding advocates across the country – has trained Breastfeeding Counselors to deliver our mission.
+In a little more than four years, Breastfeeding USA went from an idea to an incorporated entity which – thanks to the work and financial support of breastfeeding advocates across the country – has trained Breastfeeding Counselors to deliver our mission.
 Below are some key events in the history of the organization.